 All wood decks should be stained to protect the wood from ultraviolet sun damage and moisture damage.
 This will prevent your deck from weather damage including checking and cracking.
-Decks.com recommends that you use a high quality oil based stain.
-The oil in the stain will help preserve the wood and keep it from drying out.
+Decks.com recommends that you use a high quality water based stain such as Defy.
 Don’t confuse a topical sealer for stain.
 Sealers only protect the wood from moisture.
 They don’t protect the wood from checking and cracking when the wood dries out.

 Many Decks.com readers ask us, when should I stain my deck?
 For the best results you should stain cedar, redwood, exotic hardwoods, and clear pressure treated decks soon as possible after the deck is built and every Spring afterwards.
 However green treated pressure treated wood should be allowed to dry out for 30-90 days before applying the first stain.